mccabematthew/CRPG-2713/README.md

 # 🎮 **Turn-Based RPG Game - Champion's Gauntlet** 🏆

-Welcome to the **Turn-Based RPG Game**!
+Welcome to my **Turn-Based RPG Game**!
 In this game, you will witness two computer-controlled players battle each other’s champions in a strategic, turn-based showdown.
 Each champion is randomly assigned to one of three types: **MAGE**, **FIGHTER**, or **TANK**.
 These champions will face off in a series of rounds, with the ultimate winner being the one who accumulates the most points!

 ## ⚔️ **Game Rules**